autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/presets.md

 ```

 ## Best Quality
-If you want the best performance and don't care about the training/inference cost, give it a try about the `best_quality` preset .
-High-end GPUs with large memory is preferred in this case.
+If you want the best performance and don't care about the training/inference cost, give it a try for the `best_quality` preset.
+High-end GPUs with large memory are preferred in this case.
 Compared to `high_quality`, it requires much longer training time.

 ```{.python .input}